-Examination centres: A list of NEST examination centres is given in page-6.
-Candidates must choose 2 (two) centres in order of their preference while filling up of application form.
-It is allowed to select two centers from the same city, such as Delhi-East and Delhi-North.
+Examination centres: A proposed list of 106 centres (cities and towns of India) for the NEST examination is given at page-8 of this document.
+Candidates must choose 5 (five) centres in order of their preference while filling up of the application form.
 Every effort will be made to allot the centre of first preference.
-Please note that ultimately the allotment of an examination centre by the Chief Coordinator has to be regarded as final and request for change of centre will, in general, not be entertained.
-The centre (venue) address will be mentioned on the NEST admit card.
+Please note that ultimately, the allotment of an examination centre by the NEST Committee has to be regarded as final and request for change of centre will, in general, not be entertained.
+The address of the test venue allotted to the applicant, will be mentioned on the NEST admit card.
+Admit cards will be available for download from online application portal from April 25, 2018.
+Refer to the section 'How to Apply' below for details on online registration and application process.

-Examination rules: Candidates must reach the test centre at least half an hour before the start of the examination.
-The examination is of 3 hrs duration and will start at 10:00 am.
-Candidates will not be allowed to enter the examination hall after 10:30 am.
-The earliest a candidate can leave the examination hall is 11:30 am, unless it becomes necessary to leave before on medical grounds.
-The earliest one can carry the question paper out is 12.00 noon.
-Use of log tables and calculators in the examination hall is not allowed.
-Candidates must bring their own pen, pencils (HB), eraser and sharpener.
+Examination rules: Candidates must reach the test venue at least thirty minutes before the examination commences.
+The examination is of 3 hours duration and will start at 10:00 AM.
+Candidates will not be allowed to enter the examination hall after 10:30 AM.
+The earliest a candidate can leave the examination hall is 11:30 AM, unless it becomes necessary to leave earlier on medical grounds.
+Use of log tables and calculators inside the examination hall is not allowed.
+Candidates should bring their own pen and essential stationery.
 Exchange/sharing of these items with other candidates is strictly prohibited.
-Candidates MUST bring their Admit Card and their school photo Identity Card or any photo ID issued by Government agencies to the examination hall.
+Candidates MUST bring their Admit Card and their school photo Identity Card or any other photo ID issued by Government agencies to the examination hall.
 Any candidate found adopting unfair means will be expelled from the examination hall without warning.
 Mobile phone and other similar electronic gadgets are strictly not allowed inside examination hall.

-Question type: The question paper will consist of 5 (five) sections of objective (MCQ) type questions carrying 50 marks in each section.
-Section 1 is the general section and is compulsory for all candidates.
-There will be no negative marking in general section.
-Sections 2 through 5 will contain subject specific questions from Biology, Chemistry, Mathematics and Physics.
-Candidates are permitted to attempt as many subject-sections as they wish.
-However, only the best three subject-scores along with the score in the general section will be counted for evaluation and merit list preparation.
+Question type: The question paper will consist of 5 (five) sections of objective (MCQ) type questions.
+Section 1 is the general section and is of 30 marks.
+There will be no negative marking in the general section.
+Sections 2 through 5 are of 50 marks each and will contain subject specific questions from Biology, Chemistry, Mathematics and Physics.
+Candidates are permitted to attempt as many subject sections as they wish.
+However, only the best three subject scores along with the score in the general section will be counted for evaluation and merit list preparation.
 The questions are designed to test candidates' subject comprehension and analytic ability.
-In the subject sections, there will be negative marking for incorrect answers.
+In the subject sections, for certain questions there will be negative marking for incorrect answers.
 Some questions may have one or more correct answers for which marks can only be earned by marking all correct answers and no wrong answer.
-For NEST question papers of last few years, refer to the NEST 2016 website.
+For NEST question papers of last few years, refer to the NEST 2018 website (www.nestexam.in).
 Language of the question paper will be English only.